cerobreath/PassMaster/README.md

 ## Disclaimer

-PassMaster is provided as-is, without any guarantees.
+The software is provided as-is, without any guarantees.
 Use it responsibly and always back up your data.